damiendart/notes/synology-notes.markdown

     give them admin privileges, then disable both the default _admin_ and any guest accounts.
   - Enable SMB 3 in the _File Services_ control panel in DSM.
+  - Hide the _homes_ shared folder in "My Network Places" by setting the adforementioned option in the _Shared Folder_ control panel in DSM.
+    This is purely for aesthetic purposes.
   - Go through the _Security_ control panel in DSM.
   - When creating folders, remember to set reasonable permissions.
   - Use rsync to transfer files.
 If using a different copying method,